mmat62/Controls-Assessment-and-Compliance/README.md

 - There is no centralized password management system that enforces the password policy’s minimum requirements, which sometimes affects productivity when employees/vendors submit a ticket to the IT department to recover or reset a password.
 - While legacy systems are monitored and maintained, there is no regular schedule in place for these tasks and intervention methods are unclear.
 - The store’s physical location, which includes Botium Toys’ main offices, store front, and warehouse of products, has sufficient locks, up-to-date closed-circuit television (CCTV) surveillance, as well as functioning fire detection and prevention systems.

+## Controls assessment and compliance checklist

+The controls assessment and compliance checklist is available [here](https://github.com/mmat62/Controls-Assessment-and-Compliance/blob/main/Checklist-and-recommendations.pdf).

+## Recommendations:

+Multiple controls need to be implemented to improve Botium Toys’ security posture and better ensure the confidentiality of sensitive information, including: Least Privilege, disaster recovery plans, password policies, separation of duties, an IDS, ongoing legacy system management, encryption, and a password management system.

+To address gaps in compliance, Botium Toys needs to implement controls such as Least Privilege, separation of duties, and encryption.
+The company also needs to properly classify assets, to identify additional controls that may need to be implemented to improve their security posture and better protect sensitive information.